kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- IQ verifies installation suitability, OQ verifies that functions meet defined specifications, and PQ verifies sustained performance under actual operating conditions.
+- IQ verifies installation suitability, OQ verifies that functions meet specifications, and PQ verifies sustained performance under actual operating conditions.
-- Each test distinguishes approval of the protocol from approval of the actual execution record.
+- Each test distinguishes approval of the protocol, which defines the test procedure, from approval of the record, which contains the actual execution results.
-- After testing under an approved protocol, actual results, qualification results, executor, and execution time are recorded, while discrepancies are managed in `deviation`.
+- Tests are performed using an approved protocol, after which the actual results, decisions, performers, and execution times are recorded.
+Discrepancies are managed in `deviation`.

 ---